Terms and conditions of use

 3.2 Commercial use of Scoop Content expressly restricted:

-Scoop supports licensed commercial use of its content and introduced the end user licence in 2012.
+Scoop supports licensed commercial use of its content and introduced the end user license in 2012.

 3.3.
-Unlicensed commercial use of Scoop Content is expressly prohibited by Scoop Subscriber Services Limited :
+Unlicensed commercial use of Scoop Content is expressly prohibited by Scoop Publishing Limited :

 3.3.1.
 Commercial users include companies, organisations, institutions, partnerships, government departments, associations and societies, trusts and other entities, whether registered or unregistered, private or public, and whether for profit or not for profit that use Scoop Content in any professional capacity.